- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 - CON: Not quite a Rio paradise

-Expats shouldn't expect the shimmering beaches and carnival atmosphere of Rio in São Paulo, even though the coast is just a couple hours away.
+Expats shouldn't expect the shimmering beaches and carnival atmosphere of Rio in São Paulo, even though the coast is just a couple of hours away.
 The city does retain the rich, lively and diverse Brazilian culture and lifestyle, but the idea of a tropical paradise is replaced by a busy hub of industry and corporate economy.

 Working in São Paulo